griggz/djangoReact_Utils/README.md

 # djangoReact_Utils
-All utilities I build in support of making react and django work together a bit more seamlessly.
+All utilities I built in support of making react and django work together a bit more seamlessly.